iakdis/librecamera/README.md

 1. Clone this repository
 2. Switch to the project's directory and run `flutter pub get`.
 To test the app, run the project in debug mode by selecting an Android device or emulator in your preferred Flutter IDE and running the app in debug mode
-3. To build the final app, run the app by installing the apk on an Android device or emulator.
-To get the apk, run the following command in your terminal: `flutter build apk --split-per-abi` – the output apk's will be generated at``librecamera/build/app/outputs/apk/release/`.
-If you want only one apk without splitting the platforms (results in slightly bigger size, used by Libre Camera) use `flutter build apk`
+3. To build the final app, run the app by installing the apk (see next) on an Android device or emulator.
+To receive the apk, run the following command in your terminal: `flutter build apk` – the output apk will be generated at`librecamera/build/app/outputs/apk/release/`.
+If you'd like to get multiple apks by splitting them into different platforms (results in smaller sizes) use `flutter build apk --split-per-abi`

 # Packages used